Mathematics Placement Test (MPT)

 The test consists of two parts: Part I and Part II.
 MPT Part I is 75 minutes long and consists of 45 multiple-choice questions on intermediate algebra.
 The MPT Part II is 75 minutes long and consists of 40 multiple-choice questions based on trigonometry and advanced topics from intermediate algebra.

 Students must register online for the Mathematics Placement Test at least one week prior to the test date.
-Space is limited.
-Registration will close when capacity has been met.
+Space is limited, and registration will close when capacity has been met.
 See the Testing Center website for test dates, test fee and registration information.
 The website also describes the type of payment accepted, identification required, other regulations that must be followed for the test, the qualifying scores required for specific CSUN Math classes and how to obtain scores.